Our complete packing list for India: Everything you need for an epic first trip.

 Now it is worth noting that I (Sarah) originally carried a 65L Macpac backpack for the first two years.

-If you are just visiting India on a Group Trip then you likely won’t need that much baggage allowance.
-(Because remember we live full-time out of 75L Macpac each).
+But if you are visiting India on a short trip or coming with us on a Group Trip then you likely won’t need that much baggage allowance for your packing list for India.
+(Because remember we live full-time out of a 75L Macpac each!).

-The weight of your check-in bag is important.
-For our internal flight in India the included baggage allowance is 15KG.
+• Tip: The weight of your check-in bag is important for travel in India.
+For internal flights in India the included baggage allowance is only 15KG.

-And the style of bag that you choose to carry with you to India is also important.
+The type of bag that you choose to carry with you to India for travel is important.

 Obviously we don’t want anyone to go out and spend a fortune to get a brand new bag just for the trip.
 But we do have to be realistic and warn you that a hard-suitcase is not suitable for the style of travel we do in India.